-Except as noted above, the actuarial assumptions are consistent with the assumptions approved by the Board on April 13, 2011.
-We believe the assumptions are internally consistent and are reasonable, based on the actual experience of SPRBT.
+With the exception of certain assumption changes that resulted from the enactment of the Act, the actuarial assumptions are consistent with the assumptions approved by the Board on April 13, 2011.
+We believe the assumptions are internally consistent and are reasonable, based on the actual experience of the SPRBT.